StephaneWamba/Syntera/docs/ARCHITECTURE.md

 ---

-This architecture enables Syntera to deliver enterprise-grade conversational AI while maintaining the flexibility to scale and evolve with customer needs.
+This architecture enables Syntera to deliver scalable conversational AI while maintaining flexibility to scale and evolve.